bcelenza/aws-cwq/README.md

 "2021-10-30 18:15:00.000","229"
 ```

-The default output of the command is a CSV representation of the query results for the last hour, which you can save to a file or pipe to other commands for further processing. `cwq` also supports other output formats and time ranges (see [Time Ranges](#time-ranges) and [Formats](#formats)).
+The default output of the command is a CSV representation of the query results for the last hour, which you can save to a file or pipe to other commands for further processing. `cwq` also supports other [output formats](#formats) and [time ranges](#tiem-ranges).

 The CLI respects any AWS environment variables provided, so you can use it across accounts and regions: